navigation

 But a real one.

-I’ve already started doing small, practical things locally.
-Reporting potholes.
-Flagging issues.
+I’ve already started doing practical things locally.
+Reporting issues.
 Paying attention to what’s actually happening on the ground.

 The bigger reason

 There’s a shift happening in parts of the UK.
 You can see it, hear it, feel it.
-The rise of right-wing populism.
-The noise getting louder.
-The tone getting sharper (and nastier).
+The tone is getting sharper.
+The divide feels wider.

-Now, I’ll say this clearly.
-Not everyone flying a St George’s flag is racist.
-Of course they’re not.
-But when that symbol starts appearing alongside rhetoric that excludes, divides, and blames, it changes how it feels.
-It changes what it signals.
+Now I’ll be clear.
+Not everyone flying a St George’s flag means anything negative by it.
+Of course they don’t.
+But when symbols start appearing alongside language that excludes and divides, it changes how they come across.
+It changes what they signal.

-And I don’t think we should just shrug that off.
+I don’t think we should just ignore that.

-If you believe in a fair, open, outward-looking country, you don’t sit quietly while that grows.
+If you believe in a fair, open, outward-looking country, you don’t stay quiet while that grows.
+You push back.

 Why this matters, even if it’s small